catenax-ng/tx-traceability-foss/docs/arc42.md

 ## Scenario 2: Return specific Assets

-This section describes what happens when user searches for a specific as built asset.
+This section describes what happens when user searches for a specific asset.
+This example shows the request of one as built asset.
+The same can be done with as planned assets.

 ![arc42_008](https://catenax-ng.github.io/tx-traceability-foss/docs/assets/arc42/arc42_008.png)